alicelambda/blag/content/cs373/week12.md

 # 1. What did you do this past week?

 This past week, I studied for my upcoming global health exam.
-During meetings with my multicore team we wrote a out a detailed plan for how we were planning on implementing a nameserver.
+During meetings with my multicore team we wrote out a plan for how we were planning on implementing a nameserver.
 A nameserver in distributed/multicore computing is a service that allows processes to locate resources.
 For example, our memory server registers itself with our name server.
 When processes allocate memory they ask the name server for the location of the memory server and then the memory server performs the allocation and returns the address back to the processes.

 # 2. What's in your way?